PratyushPrasad-8/Clips-and-Clicks/README.md

 *Like and Share :* Allowing users to like and share the post they want.

 # *Technologies Used*
-Frontend: Built with XML, offering a dynamic and responsive user experience.
+**Frontend:** Built with XML, offering a dynamic and responsive user experience.

+**Backend:**
-Backend: Powered by FireBase, ensuring fast and reliable data handling.
+Powered by FireBase, ensuring fast and reliable data handling.
+- *API Integration:* Utilize Firebase for server-side functionalities, including authentication, database (Firestore), and storage.
+- *Material Design Components:* Leverage Material Components for Android to ensure consistent UI/UX design throughout the app, including Material Toolbar for navigation and action items.
+- *Image Loading:* Utilize Glide library for efficient image loading, caching, and displaying within RecyclerViews and user profiles.
+- *Time Formatting:* Integrate Marlon Lomeli's TimeAgo library for convenient and dynamic time formatting, enabling relative timestamps for content (e.g., "2 hours ago").

-Database: FireStore and Realtime Database [FireBase] for efficient data storage and retrieval.
+**Database:** FireStore and Realtime Database [FireBase] for efficient data storage and retrieval.

 # *Our Vision*
 Our goal is to create a social platform that fosters genuine connections and community engagement.
 We believe in the power of technology to bring people together and create positive social impacts.